MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-automate-visual.md

 ## Considerations and limitations

-- Additional manual inputs to the button aren't supported at this time.
-We plan to add support for this by the general availability release.
+- Additional manual inputs to the button aren't supported.
 - Currently, we only have a few built-in templates; we plan to add more based on user feedback.
 - The visual will only display flows within your default environment.
 We plan to add support for an environment selector by the general availability release.
 - The visual isn't supported for [embedded analytics](./../developer/embedded/embedded-analytics-power-bi.md).
-- The visual isn't supported in sovereign clouds.
 - The visual doesn't work in Publish to Web (public) scenarios, because unauthenticated scenarios aren't supported by Power Automate.
-- The visual isn't certified while in preview.
-We plan to have complete certification by the general availability release.
+- The visual doesn't support export scenarios.

 ## Related content